Omnissa Horizon 2406: Master Virtual Desktop

 5. When building the master virtual desktop, you will probably boot from an ISO.

-6. Before using Horizon Administrator to create a pool based off of this master image, ensure the CD/DVD drive points to Client Device and is not Connected.
-The important part is to make sure ISO file is not configured.
+6. Before using Horizon Console to create a pool based off of this master image, ensure the CD/DVD drive points to Client Device and is not Connected.
+The important part is to make sure that ISO file is not configured.

 7. There’s no need for the Floppy drive so remove it.